sudipbandale2010-pixel/AirPoint-ESP32-Mouse/README.md

 # AirPoint-ESP32-Mouse
-This is an easy ESP32 Air mouse project which uses BLE for connecting to any other devices like Laptop, PC, Smart TVs, Projectors, and even mobiles and tablets.
+This is an easy ESP32 Air mouse project which uses BLE (Bluetooth Low Energy) for connecting to any other devices like Laptop, PC, Smart TVs, Projectors, and even mobiles and tablets.
 So we can say that its universal Air mouse.

 BOM:-